jtremback/cross-chain-validation/spec/valset-update-protocol.md

 ## Data Structures

-`ValSetUpdatePacket` is sent by the mother chain to the daughter chain to inform daughter chain about validator set changes.
+`ValSetUpdatePacket` is sent by the mother chain to the daughter chain to inform the daughter chain about the validator set changes.

 ```golang
 struct ValSetUpdatePacket {